Good Food for Cities

 Expected results

-• create community awareness on waste management and organic farming;
+• Strengthen community awareness on food safety, waste management, and organic farming.

 Dummy image